Boiler Service Cost

 Consider the following points when choosing your boiler specialist:

 • Your heating engineer should have some form of insurance for working in your home.
-The most common form is public liability insurance and be able to produce evidence on request.
+The most common form is public liability insurance and they should be able to produce evidence on request.

 • Different heating engineers may have different areas of expertise.
-Ensure you're working with one who has experience with your type of boiler.
+Ensure you're working with someone who has experience with your type of boiler.

 • Gas and LPG boilers should only be serviced by Gas Safe registered heating engineers or plumbers.
-Engineers working on oil or biomass boilers should be registered with OFTEC.
+Engineers working on oil boilers should be registered with OFTEC, while MCS is the register for biomass boilers.

 • Accreditation with organisations such as the Chartered Institute of Plumbing and Heating Engineering (CIPHE) is a sign of a reputable and qualified heating engineer or plumber.
 Other accreditation schemes are equally as valid.